 - Painting Area.
 Containment measures (plastic barriers/tarpaulins) have been implemented to minimize overspray and potential runoff from painting operations.
-At least once per month stormwater conveyances and inlets will be cleaned of deposits of debris and paint chips. - Material Storage Areas.
+At least once per month stormwater conveyances and inlets are cleaned of deposits of debris and paint chips. - Material Storage Areas.
 All containerized materials (e.g., fuels, paints, solvents, waste oil, antifreeze, batteries) are labeled and stored in protected, secure locations away from drains.
 Outdoor storage areas are managed appropriately to minimize the potential for contamination of precipitation or surface runoff from storage areas.
-Inventory control measures will be used to limit the quantity of potentially hazardous materials kept onsite. - Equipment Maintenance and Repair Areas.
-Minimize the contamination of precipitation or surface runoff from equipment maintenance and repair.
-To the extent practical, perform all maintenance activities indoors.
-Stormwater runoff from the EQMR area is treated through the use of oil water separators. - Material Handling Area.
-Minimize contamination of precipitation or surface runoff from material handling operations and areas.
-Implement spill and overflow protection whenever possible during fueling activities.
-Perform paint and solvent mixing in designated areas and under cover whenever possible.
+Inventory control measures are used to limit the quantity of potentially hazardous materials kept onsite. - Equipment Maintenance and Repair Areas.
+To minimize the contamination of precipitation or surface runoff from equipment maintenance and repair to the extent practical, all maintenance activities are indoors.
+Stormwater runoff from all areas but DA-4 is treated through the use of oil water separators.